 Para.
-13 lit. g of the UN GGE Report 2015 stipulates that states should protect their critical infrastructure.
-This norm was endorsed by the UN General Assembly and similarly reasserted in the UN OEWG.
-Despite this endorsement it is unclear whether the duty to protect is a due diligence requirement under the harm prevention rule, a due diligence requirement under human rights law, or an autonomous distinct duty to protect.
-The state of the unit of the state of the unit of the uni
+13 lit. g of the UN GGE Report 2015 stipulates that states should protect their critical infrastructure.456 This norm was endorsed by the UN General Assembly457, and similarly reasserted in the UN OEWG.458 Despite this endorsement it is unclear whether the duty to protect is a due diligence requirement under the harm prevention rule, a due diligence requirement under the harm prevention stinct duty to protect.459